Yeh Meri Family: Release

 The Viral Fever announced four new series on 23 June 2018, with Yeh Meri Family being one of them.
 The official trailer was presented by TVF through their YouTube channel on 28 June 2018.
 The first two episodes of the series was released simultaneously through TVF Play and YouTube on 12 July 2018.
 The remaining episodes were later released on 20 July 2018.
-It has since been made available for streaming on Netflix.
+It has since been made available for streaming on Amazon Prime Video.
+The second season was released on Amazon miniTV on 18 May 2023.
+The third season released on 4 April 2024, with the fourth season releasing on 16 August 2024.

 Reception

 Yeh Meri Family opened to positive response from critics, who appreciated the series' use of nostalgia and the performances of the cast.
 Firstpost critic Shreya Paul, wrote in her review stating that "With a strong cast and seemingly strong content, Yeh Meri Family may surprise audiences with its ordinary brilliance."
-Writing for Scroll.in, Sowmya Rao stated "Yeh Meri Family’s strong point is the way it captures the essence of the ’90s, a time when India was on the cusp of economic, social and cultural change.
-That conflict between old and new infused an inter-generational dynamic exclusive to that era, which is aptly reflected in Harshu’s relationship with his parents."
-Rahul Desai of Film Companion wrote "Yeh Meri Family becomes a series that doesn’t demand our complete attention.
+Writing for Scroll.in, Sowmya Rao stated "Yeh Meri Family's strong point is the way it captures the essence of the ’90s, a time when India was on the cusp of economic, social and cultural change.
+That conflict between old and new infused an inter-generational dynamic exclusive to that era, which is aptly reflected in Harshu's relationship with his parents."
+Rahul Desai of Film Companion wrote "Yeh Meri Family becomes a series that doesn't demand our complete attention.
 It occasionally counts on the fact that we can drift away, recall similar observations from our own heydays and seamlessly return to the household as an organic extension of those memories."